Akogwu24/skillup/HOF/hof.md

 ## Uses of Higher Order Function
 * Higher-Order functions allow us to write simple and clean code.
 * Easy to Test and Debug
+* Used to Abstract or isolate effects, actions or async control using callback functions, promises, monads and so on.
+* create Utilities which can act o wide variety of Data types

 examples of Higher Order Functions are filtre(), map(), reduce(), forEach(), replace(), find(), some(), every(), reduce().